 Also, it’s possible that you’ll be asked to undress a bit as you go through to the terminal.
-You may have to take off your shoes, belts and jackets off, and removing any jewelry or metal goods.
+You may have to take off your shoes, belts, and jackets off, and remove any jewelry or metal goods.

 It’s always good to have some cash with you!